 Interviewers want you to demonstrate your thought process in a difficult situation, which is why they might ask you some challenging creativity questions.
 It will feel unnatural at first, but talking aloud as you think is the key to acing this type of question.

 The answer is the least important part of creativity questions.
-Focus your energy on showing your thinking, rather than trying to get an accurate, correct answer.
+Focus your energy on showing your thinking, rather than trying to reach an accurate, correct answer.

-More importantly – don’t be afraid of being wrong.
-The questions are designed to be challenging and most people won’t know the exact numbers involved.
+More importantly, don’t be afraid of being wrong.
+The questions are designed to be challenging and you won’t be expected to know the exact numbers involved.

-For example, in a question on ‘how different would the world be if the wheel wasn’t invented?’ you could think about transport – but you could also think about other uses of wheels.
+For example, with a question like ‘How different would the world be if the wheel wasn’t invented?’ you could think about transport – but you could also think about other uses of wheels.
 For example:

-One of the best ways to prepare for your interview is to familiarise yourself with some questions in advance.
-This gives you a chance to get used to the weird and wonderful questions you could be asked, and practice your strategy for answering.
+This gives you a chance to get used to the weird and wonderful questions you could be asked, and practise your strategy for answering.

 Loading More Content